N-Kishore-Kumar/WebhooksMicroservices/README.md

 - `call ip.trigger --ipAddress 10.10.10.10` - Call the `ip.trigger` action with the `ipAddress` parameter.

 ## Database
-Local MongoDB storage is used
+Local MongoDB storage is used for storing data `mongodb://localhost:27017/webhooksMicroservice`

 ## Services
 - **api**: API Gateway services